ltingyu66/todo_project/README.md

-# A TODO project - using Maven, Spring MVC, Hibernate and Docker
+# todo_project - using Maven, Spring MVC, Hibernate and Docker

 This project helps someone get familiar with those technologies.